BOARD OF DIRECTORS

 Stan has lived on Mercer Island since 1973, and his two children attended the Mercer Island schools.
 He is a former Board Member of Big Brothers, Seattle Mental Health and Earth Corps.
 A navy veteran, he earned his BA and MBA at Harvard.

-Author of over 25 children’s books, Barbara is a former teacher and currently the short film curator at the Seattle Jewish Film Festival.
+Author of over 25 children’s books, Barbara is a substitute teacher and the short film curator for the Seattle Jewish Film Festival.
 She earned degrees from: University of Pennsylvania (BA), Benjamin N. Cardozo School of Law (JD), and Seattle University (Masters in Teaching).
-Her two children graduated from MIHS.
+Her two children attended the Mercer Island schools.

 Gray Pedersen, a 1964 graduate of MIHS, earned a BA from Reed College and a Masters in Teaching from Wesleyan University.
 From 1978 through 2009 he was a teacher, department head, and college counselor at Lakeside School.
 He is a founding member and former academic dean at the School for Ethics and Global Leadership in Washington, D.C.

 Naomi is one of our 2015 SADSF Scholars.
-She is now pursuing a social work degree at Seattle Central Community College.
+She is now pursuing a psychology degree at Seattle Central Community College.
 During high school, she was a member of the Mercer Island Library’s Teen Advisory Council; in that role she created and moderated community discussions of social justice issues.